LucasDelfino92/morrowindsharp/mendedmw.md

 The **Options** section has a handful of features you will want to be aware of. **Skip opening movie** is a timesaver, while **Responsive menu caching** is a must have. **Crosshair autohide** is nice at first, but grows annoying when you want to pick up very small objects (like Gold) and you can't seem to nail them down.
 Finally, **Daggerfall combat controls** may appeal to the veteran Daggerfall player.

 Under **Morrowind engine settings**, you will definitely want to have **Allow yes to all load errors**, **Allow screenshots**, and **Thread loading** ticked. **Show subtitles** is very useful as well.
 Just don't activate the buggy **High detail actor shadows** option.

+## MODDING BASICS

+A crash course to Morrowind and Bethesda modding in general is:

+- Don't uninstall mods mid-playthrough, and if you do, keep a pre-uninstallation savefile as a backup in case things go wrong.
+- Read the description of every mod you install.
+Descriptions usually list requirements, compatibility issues, and known issues in the mod.
+This not only prevents future issues (or assures you they are "normal"), but it also helps you decide beforehand whether a mod is worth the trouble.
+- File structure matters when installing a mod.
+The file structure is how files are organized for the game to read these files and use them.
+Incorrect file structure accounts for a good deal of mods that don’t work properly.
+For instance, .esm and .esp files always need to be inside Morrowind\Data Files\, or else the game simply won't register them.
+When a mod listed here has packaging issues, I will tell you how to fix them.
+- Some mods come with BSA files.
+These contain data files for the mod.
+The most popular mod which includes BSA files is the Tamriel Rebuilt project.
+Said BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
+Just like before, I will tell you when to register a mod's BSA files just so you don't forget to do it yourself.

+When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
+This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.

 ## MENDING MORROWIND